yogi-dad/github-actions-deploy-2-s3/README.md

 ```

 now we are pretty much done on local system.
-let's move to github and perpare our workflow for an automating deployment process to s3 buckets.
+let's move to github and perpare our workflow for automating deployment process to s3 buckets.

 go to settings of your repository and click on secrets and add a couple of keys: